 - The integration of IT and ICT skills into mainstream learning

-To build these key skills, children will practice tackling real-life problems, working in groups, crafting researched answers and innovative solutions.
+To build these key skills, children will practise tackling real-life problems, working in groups, crafting researched answers and innovative solutions.
 They will communicate and engage with a variety of media.
 This will lead your child to work collaboratively with other children as well as to become more self-directed.

 We are offering courses at Primary Plus levels 1 to 4, with placement according to the English ability of students.
 Students must have the minimum English-Language proficiency.